donejs/donejs/tutorials/rapidstart/rapidstart.md

 ## Get JavaScriptMVC running.

 JMVC uses [steal steal/steal.js] for dependency management.
-Steal loads scripts.
+Steal loads scripts, CSS and more.
 To use JavaScriptMVC's features like [can.Control] and [can.view],
 'steal' them like: